kitajchuk/2dk/README.md

 Currently you can create and paint maps quite well.
 It's basically Photoshop for 2D map painting.

 I've been using the game [Link's Awakening](https://www.zeldadungeon.net/wiki/The_Legend_of_Zelda:_Link%27s_Awakening) as a model for the game engine and mechanics of the `TopView` plugin for the `Player`.
-If you run the Studio you'll find it's there, aptly named [Link's Re-awakening](https://2dk.kitajchuk.com/games/la/?buster=260).
+If you run the Studio you'll find it's there, named [LA](https://2dk.kitajchuk.com/games/la/?buster=260).

 A 2dk game is a static webapp that contains all it's own resources and JSON files.
 The Player, or engine, has a mobile first philosophy behind it and is designed to be played as a standalone webapp on your phone.
 I spent a fair amount of time making the touch controls, specifically the 8-point dpad, work very well.